MatteuSan/himig/specs/foundation/typography/applying-typography.md

 ```

 ## Applying typography styles together
-Gaia provides an SCSS mixin that lets you apply all properties in one go.
+Himig provides an SCSS mixin that lets you apply all properties in one go.
 It's the `typography-apply()` mixin.
 It takes the component name, and the typography styles map.

 For the API information, please visit the [typography composition API page](../../api/composition/typography.md).